Daniel166590/Spring25-Database-Management-Project/README.md

              port: 3306         // Your MySQL port, default is usually 3306 });
            ```
-     - Run the loader script once:
+     - Run the loader script once (This will fetch music data from Spotify and YouTube to fill your tables):
        ```bash
        node backend/api/test.js
        ```
          - When the terminal appears to be stuck, that means we've run out of tokens and will have to ^C to exit the script
-   This will insert sample music data into your tables.

    **Example configuration in `backend/api/Javatest.js`:**
    ```js